LoopKit/loopdocs/docs/version/development.md

 This is the open PR for `next-dev`: [PR 454](https://github.com/LoopKit/LoopWorkspace/pull/454)

 Please read [Status for Open Beta for Omnipod 5](#status-for-open-beta-for-omnipod-5) and [zulipchat: Loop next-dev Status](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/Loop.20next-dev.20Status/with/600761707)

+#### Preset Behavior in *Loop* 4

+The next-dev branch will eventually be released as *Loop* version 4.
+The preset (override) behavior is quite different than in *Loop* versions 2 and 3.

+!!! tip "Preset Behavior is Different"
+    The preset (override) behavior of the released version of *Loop* remembers the insulin needs factor at the time a dose is delivered throughout the duration of insulin activity.

+    The new code no longer does that.
+As soon as the preset is cancelled, the ISF and CR return to their scheduled values.
+The old, often repeated, do not use extreme overrides because they mess up predictions, is no longer true.
+You may need to adjust your preset values when you switch to the next-dev branch.

+    In particular - tricks like changing the insulin needs factor of a currently running override, no longer work and should be forgotten.

 ### Status for Open Beta for Omnipod 5